ritchiehok/getdata035-assignment/codebook.md

 15 | t-body-accelerometer-jerk-mean-x | mean time from the body accelerometer measuring jerk along the x-axis 16 | t-body-accelerometer-jerk-mean-y | mean time from the body accelerometer measuring jerk along the y-axis
-17 | t-body-accelerometer-jerk-mean-z | mean time from the body accelerometer measuring jerk along the z-axis 18 | t-body-accelerometer-jerk-stdev-x |
+17 | t-body-accelerometer-jerk-mean-z | mean time from the body accelerometer measuring jerk along the z-axis 18 | t-body-accelerometer-jerk-stdev-x | standard deviation of the time from the body accelerometer measuring jerk along the x-axis
-19 | t-body-accelerometer-jerk-stdev-y |
+19 | t-body-accelerometer-jerk-stdev-y | standard deviation of the time from the body accelerometer measuring jerk along the y-axis
-20 | t-body-accelerometer-jerk-stdev-z |
+20 | t-body-accelerometer-jerk-stdev-z | standard deviation of the time from the body accelerometer measuring jerk along the z-axis
-21 | t-body-gyroscope-mean-x |
-22 | t-body-gyroscope-mean-y |
-23 | t-body-gyroscope-mean-z |
-24 | t-body-gyroscope-stdev-x |
-25 | t-body-gyroscope-stdev-y |
-26 | t-body-gyroscope-stdev-z |
-27 | t-body-gyroscope-jerk-mean-x |
-28 | t-body-gyroscope-jerk-mean-y |
-29 | t-body-gyroscope-jerk-mean-z
-30 | t-body-gyroscope-jerk-stdev-x |
-31 | t-body-gyroscope-jerk-stdev-y |
-32 | t-body-gyroscope-jerk-stdev-z |
-33 | t-body-accelerometer-magnitude-mean |
-34 | t-body-accelerometer-magnitude-stdev |
-35 | t-gravity-accelerometer-magnitude-mean |
-36 | t-gravity-accelerometer-magnitude-stdev |
-37 | t-body-accelerometer-jerk-magnitude-mean |
-38 | t-body-accelerometer-jerk-magnitude-stdev |
-39 | t-body-gyroscope-magnitude-mean |
-40 | t-body-gyroscope-magnitude-stdev |
-41 | t-body-gyroscope-jerk-magnitude-mean |
-42 | t-body-gyroscope-jerk-magnitude-stdev |
-43 | f-body-accelerometer-mean-x |
+21 | t-body-gyroscope-mean-x | mean time from the body gyroscope along the x-axis 22 | t-body-gyroscope-mean-y | mean time from the body gyroscope along the y-axis
+23 | t-body-gyroscope-mean-z | mean time from the body gyroscope along the z-axis 24 | t-body-gyroscope-stdev-x | standard deviation of the time from the body gyroscope along the x-axis
+25 | t-body-gyroscope-stdev-y | standard deviation of the time from the body gyroscope along the y-axis 26 | t-body-gyroscope-stdev-z | standard deviation of the time from the body gyroscope along the z-axis
+27 | t-body-gyroscope-jerk-mean-x | mean time from the body gyroscope measuring jerk along the x-axis 28 | t-body-gyroscope-jerk-mean-y | mean time from the body gyroscope measuring jerk along the y-axis
+29 | t-body-gyroscope-jerk-mean-z | mean time from the body gyroscope measuring jerk along the z-axis 30 | t-body-gyroscope-jerk-stdev-x | standard deviation of the time from the body gyroscope measuring jerk along the x-axis
+31 | t-body-gyroscope-jerk-stdev-y | standard deviation of the time from the body gyroscope measuring jerk along the y-axis 32 | t-body-gyroscope-jerk-stdev-z | standard deviation of the time from the body gyroscope measuring jerk along the z-axis 33 | t-body-accelerometer-magnitude-mean | mean time from the body accelerometer measuring magnitude 34 | t-body-accelerometer-magnitude-stdev | standard deviation of the time from the body accelerometer measuring magnitude
+35 | t-gravity-accelerometer-magnitude-mean | mean time from the gravity accelerometer measuring magnitude 36 | t-gravity-accelerometer-magnitude-stdev | standard deviation of the  time from the gravity accelerometer measuring magnitude
+37 | t-body-accelerometer-jerk-magnitude-mean | mean time from the body accelerometer measuring jerk and magnitude 38 | t-body-accelerometer-jerk-magnitude-stdev | standard deviation of the time from the body accelerometer measuring jerk and magnitude
+39 | t-body-gyroscope-magnitude-mean | mean time from the body gyroscope measuring magnitude 40 | t-body-gyroscope-magnitude-stdev | standard deviation of the time from the body gyroscope measuring magnitude
+41 | t-body-gyroscope-jerk-magnitude-mean | mean time from the body gyroscope measuring jerk 42 | t-body-gyroscope-jerk-magnitude-stdev | standard deviation of the time from the body gyroscope measuring jerk 43 | f-body-accelerometer-mean-x |
 44 | f-body-accelerometer-mean-y |
 45 | f-body-accelerometer-mean-z |